SCASTELLANO6044/TFT-AI/readme.md

 ## Model Architecture

 The implemented CNN model consists of convolutional layers, max-pooling layers, flattening layers, dense layers, and a dropout layer to prevent overfitting.
-The model is compiled using the Adam optimizer and categorical cross-entropy loss.
+The model is compiled using the Adam optimiser and categorical cross-entropy loss.

 Feel free to experiment with the model architecture and hyperparameters to achieve better performance.